peerkar/liferay-gsearch/README.md

 ## Step 5 - Enabling Audience Targeting

-There are just two things to do: in the configuration, enable Audience Targeting and set the boost factor for the contents matching to user's user segments.
+Installing Audience Targeting plugin is mandatory for this portlet whether you plan to use the feature or not.
+After installing the plugin there are two things to do: in the configuration, enable Audience Targeting and set the boost factor for the contents matching to user's user segments.
 Create test segments & contents having those segments and play with the boost to see, how it affects the relevancy.

 ## Step 6 - Reindex